Indefinite backpack travel

 Tech

 • iPad Pro 11″.
-Great for reading, drawing, painting, note-taking, 3d-modeling, etc. I use it with an Apple Pencil and a textured screen protector that simulates the feel of drawing on paper.
+Super versatile, great for reading, drawing, painting, note-taking, 3D-modeling, and much more.
+I use it with an Apple Pencil and a textured screen protector that simulates the feel of drawing on paper.
+I’m still on the search for the perfect iPad stand.
+May upgrade to the M4 iPad with the Pencil Pro at some point.

 Clothing